The Future of Work: 5 Reasons Why Flexible Work Arrangements are Here to Stay

-The information age has brought huge changes for the better in the workplace.
-One of the most significant changes has been flexible work arrangements.
-While many look on these with suspicion, flexible work conditions have proven to be a massive benefit to employees and employers for numerous reasons.
-Here are the five reasons flexible work arrangements are here to stay.
+Talks on introducing flexible work arrangement have been around for years, yet it took a global pandemic for it to be recognized as a valid and effective approach of work.
+While some people still look on it with suspicion, flexible work conditions have proven to be a massive benefit to employees and employers for numerous reasons.
+Here are five reasons why they are here to stay.

-While many bosses worry that workers will not be spending their time working while unsupervised, the fact is quality employees are equally motivated to perform well no matter where their office is.
-Choosing their own productive hours and forgoing the stress of commuting and dealing with co-workers reduces stress, resulting in lower distractibility.
+While many bosses worry that workers will not be spending their time working while unsupervised, the fact is that quality employees are equally motivated to perform well no matter where their office is.
+Choosing their own productive hours and forgoing the stress of commuting and dealing with co-workers can reduce stress, resulting in lower distractibility.

 Historically, work performance has been measured by bosses visually supervising workers.
-This has led to the workplace phenomenon of ‘looking busy.’
+This has led to the workplace phenomenon of ‘looking busy’.
 Flexible work arrangements relieve employees of the need to look busy – they are simply required to deliver finished assignments and projects on time.
-This gives workers a feeling of autonomy, and a sense that they are trusted, which makes them feel more positive about their work and more motivated to perform.
+This gives your employees a feeling of autonomy, and a sense that they are trusted, which makes them feel more positive about their work and more motivated to perform.

 With flexible work arrangements, business owners need not build, power, maintain, renovate, or staff offices for workers who telecommute.
 This makes startup time for new enterprises faster by orders of magnitude, reduces enormous amounts of business overhead, and a number of liability concerns as well.